hizneway/atat/docs/SAMLIDP.md

     }
     ```

 4. Now we need to add a certificate to the SAML provider.
 In the guide, this is prescribed as being done via the API.
-Unfortunately, there are some issues with the API that do not appear to be resolved, so this step needs to be done manually.
+Unfortunately, due to [API issues](https://github.com/MicrosoftDocs/azure-docs/issues/58484) that were unresovled at the time of this work, this step needs to be done manually.
 There are 2 options for cert generation, you can either generate a self-signed cert and upload it to the UI, or have azure create a certificate for you and grab the details.

     To generate your own certificate follow the instructions, otherwise skip to the next section.